gatsbyjs/gatsby/text/0001-github-issue-labels.md

 # Adoption strategy

-This is relevent to the Gatsby GitHub repo, so no adoption strategy is necessary.
+This is relevant to the Gatsby GitHub repo, so no adoption strategy is necessary.

 # How we teach this